mantidproject/mantid/docs/source/algorithms/MuonProcess-v1.rst

 #.
 Apply dead time correction
 #.
 Group the workspaces
 #.
 Offset, crop and rebin the workspace
 #.
-Perform counts or asymmetry calclation to get the
+Perform counts or asymmetry calculation to get the
    resulting workspace.

 MuonProcess can be applied in three different modes.